-Kenneth Held, Dean H. Randall Rubin, Associate Dean J.M.
-Spectar, Assistant Dean of Students Alexis Boles, Assistant Dean of Admissions instruction in the law to prepare students to enter the legal profession.
+Kenneth Held, Dean H. Randall Rubin, Associate Dean Alexis Boles, Assistant Dean of Admissions

+The academic program of the College of Law is designed to offer systematic and thorough instruction in the law to prepare students to enter the legal profession.
 The J.D. program is a traditional one; it can be completed in three years of full-time study or four years of part-time day or evening study.
 Prospective students should contact the Assistant Dean for Admissions to obtain an application, catalog, and other pertinent information.